josh-feng/lox/README.md

 # lox (lua object model for x/html)

-XML is wacky and verbose.
+X/HTML is wacky and verbose.
 To parse an xml file to a lua table and be able to recover it back to the orignal xml, it needs some design.
 Our design is pretty much the same as the document object model in luaExpat's `lxp.lom`; however, we use OOP to add structures